elysiajs/documentation/docs/blog/with-prisma.md

 ---
-title: Accerate your next Prisma server with Elysia
+title: Accelerate your next Prisma server with Elysia
 sidebar: false
 editLink: false
 head:
     - - meta
       - property: 'og:title'
-        content: Accerate your next Prisma server with Elysia
+        content: Accelerate your next Prisma server with Elysia

     - - meta
       - name: 'description'
         content: With the support of Prisma with Bun and Elysia, we are entering a new era of a new level of developer experience.
-For Prisma we can accerate our interaction with database, Elysia accerate our creation of backend web server in term of both developer experience and performance.
+For Prisma we can accelerate our interaction with database, Elysia accelerate our creation of backend web server in term of both developer experience and performance.

     - - meta
       - property: 'og:description'
         content: With the support of Prisma with Bun and Elysia, we are entering a new era of a new level of developer experience.
-For Prisma we can accerate our interaction with database, Elysia accerate our creation of backend web server in term of both developer experience and performance.
+For Prisma we can accelerate our interaction with database, Elysia accelerate our creation of backend web server in term of both developer experience and performance.

     - - meta
       - property: 'og:image'